VLF Force 1: History

 VLF Automotive is a joint venture between designer Henrik Fisker, former GM Vice Chairman Bob Lutz and businessman Gilbert Villarreal.
-Lutz and Villarreal began VLF automotive in 2012, and in 2013 unveiled the VLF Destino, a luxury automobile based on Fisker's Karma electric car.
+Lutz and Villarreal began VL automotive in 2012, and in 2013 unveiled the VLF Destino, a luxury automobile based on Fisker's Karma electric car.
 VLF did away with the Karma's fully electric powertrain and replaced it with the 6.2 L LS9 V8 engine used in the Chevrolet Corvette ZR1.
 Eventually Fisker joined the team, and VL automotive became VLF automotive.
 VLF then began work on a new automobile built around the 8.4 L Viper V10 engine, which would become the Force 1 V10.

 In 2015, Fisker met racing driver and Viper enthusiast Ben Keating.
 Fisker and VLF partnered with Keating during the development of the Force 1.
 Keating drew on his Viper racing experience to design the Force 1's active suspension, which makes nearly 10,000 adjustments per second.
 This results in better traction and a significantly improved ride when compared with the Viper.

 Design and specifications

 Engine

-The Force 1 V10 utilizes a 8.4 liter V10 engine used in the fifth generation of the Dodge Viper.
+The Force 1 V10 utilizes an 8.4 liter V10 engine used in the fifth generation Dodge Viper.
 The standard output for this engine is 640 hp and 600 lbfft of torque.
 VLF significantly increased the engine's output for the Force 1, and the engine was now rated at 745 hp and 638 lbfft of torque (an increase of 14% and 5%, respectively).
 This results in a top speed of 218 mph and a 0-60 mph acceleration time of 3.0 seconds.

 The engine of the Force 1 V10 is placed between the cabin and the front axle, with the engine's center of mass located behind the front axle.
 This is meant to improve the vehicle's handling by modifying weight distribution.

 The Force 1 comes standard with a six-speed manual transmission, but an optional six-speed paddle-shift automatic would be available on request.